Integrate Oracle Fusion Cloud with Data Lakehouse or Warehouse: The Ultimate Guide to Streamline Your Data Flow using BI Connector With Fabric

 Oracle Transactional Business Intelligence (OTBI) Limitations

-A section of the users who presume the Subject Areas as base tables, manage to figure out the data they need and create an Analysis report (or a view of the data they need) out of it.
+Some users mistakenly assume the Subject Areas are base tables.
+They still manage to find the data they need.
+Then, they create an Analysis report or a view using that data.
 However, in the bigger picture, the OTBI doesn’t solve the problem of integrating the Fusion Cloud with a Data Lakehouse.
 Further, users find it difficult to use the OTBI for data visualization as well.
-So only a few users rely on OTBI just as a tool to create a view of the data they need.
+For this reason, only a few users rely on OTBI to create a simple view of the data they need.

 Oracle Business Intelligence Cloud Connector (BICC) Limitations